filecoin-project/specs/src/systems/filecoin_blockchain/storage_power_consensus/_index.md

 However, given Filecoin's "useful Proof-of-Work" is achieved through file storage (PoRep and PoSt), there is little overhead cost for storage miners to participate in leader election.
 Such a {{<sref storage_miner_actor>}} need only register with the {{<sref storage_power_actor>}} in order to participate in Expected Consensus and mine blocks.

+{{<label storage_power>}}
+## On Power

+Claimed power is assigned to every sector as a static function of its `SectorStorageWeightDesc` which includes `SectorSize`, `Duration`, and `DealWeight`.
+DealWeight is a measure that maps size and duration of active deals in a sector during its lifetime to its impact on power and reward distribution.
+A CommittedCapacity Sector (see {{<sref storage_mining_subsystem "Sector Types">}}) will have a DealWeight of zero but all sectors have an explicit Duration which is defined from the ChainEpoch that the sector comes online in a ProveCommit message to the Expiration ChainEpoch of the sector.
+In principle, power is the number of votes a miner has in leader election and it is a point in time concept of storage.
+However, the exact function that maps `SectorStorageWeightDesc` to claimed `StoragePower` and `BlockReward` will be announced soon.

+More precisely,

+- Nominal power = claimed power, unless the miner is in DetectedFault state.
+Nominal power is used to determine total network storage power for purposes of consensus minimum.
+- Consensus power = nominal power, unless the miner fails to meet consensus minimum, or is undercollateralized.

 {{<label tickets>}}
 ## Tickets